Table of Contents

 Since you’ve gotten yourselves to another borough, I will list a few places to eat rather than just one.

-Introduce the teen(s) to the famous Brooklyn cafe culture and start the day with a visit the very local Brooklyn Roasting Company.
-It’s a hipster enclave, but not overbearing for we adults.
+Introduce the teen(s) to the famous Brooklyn cafe culture and start the day with a visit to the very local Brooklyn Roasting Company.
+It’s a hipster enclave, but not overbearing for us adults.